allegheny-computer-science-201-f2020/lab04/README.md

 ## Objectives

+- To experiment with control structures in three different programming languages.
 - To look "under the hood" at some control structures.
-- To continue the practice of using the Java bytecode.
+- To continue the practice of using the Java bytecode and explore bytecode related to control structures.

 ## Reading Assignment